Examples of SAP Package Licenses

 The company must license the EWM engine (Advanced EWM), which uses a metric such as the number of warehouse objects or annual documents to go beyond these limits.

-A real-world example: a firm might get Basic EWM included for a small warehouse, but if they operate a large distribution center processing 1,000,000 delivery items a year, they need the Advanced EWM package, perhaps sold in blocks (e.g., per 100,000 or 500,000 delivery documents).
+A real-world example: a firm might obtain Basic EWM for a small warehouse, but if they operate a large distribution center processing 1,000,000 delivery items per year, they require the Advanced EWM package, which may be sold in blocks (e.g., per 100,000 or 500,000 delivery documents).

 SAP Global Trade Services (GTS):